govindKAG/vim-notes/tmux-notes.md

 - leader + w lists all windows .
 - leader + c creates one.
 - leader + 0-9 switches to a window .
+- leader + l switches to last used window, analagous to alt-tabbing.

 ## panes